JSpeedie/cmp-tree/README.md

       equivalent), my program has been faster than `diff -qr` by a modest margin.
 It would be nice to see some graphs that show the progress trend of my speed of all my implementations.

+#### Bash Implementation Specific:

+1. Add support for the `-mpt` commandline arguments?
+    * The Bash implementation is the least featureful and slowest implementation.
+It would be nice to add at least these commandline arguments so that it can offer the features every other implementation in this repo does, but I have my hesitations.
+First, I'm not sure adding the commandline argument passing will be clean, and second, I'm not sure adding the functionality of some of those flags will be quick and I'm honestly sort of ready to call it "done" on the Bash implementation.
+It is many factors slower than `diff -qr` (which, at the time of writing, is noticeably slower than my C, C++ and Rust implementations of `cmp-tree`)

+#### C++ Implementation Specific:

+1. Make the C++ implementation multithreaded.
+    * I've never done any multithreading in C++ and this could be a great opportunity to explore things like Threading Building Blocks (TBB), `std::atomic<T>`, `std::lock_guard<std::mutex>`, and so on.
+I suspect my experience will be equally as arduous as it was multithreading the C implementation of `cmp-tree`, and not nearly as enjoyable as it was multithreading the Rust implementation, but it's worth giving a go.
+I'm way more likely to find myself multithreading C++ code in my career than I will be to find myself multithreading Rust code.
+2. Add testing
+    * I'm new to C++, honestly.
+I'd say I only really started using it in 2024.
+      Naturally, I don't have much or sometimes any experience with common elements in a standard toolchain with C++.
+This includes testing frameworks.
+I'd love to give `GoogleTest` a go!
+3. Switch from Make to CMake
+    * I decided to use Make for the C++ code because the project is simple (right now it's just one `.cpp` file and one `.hpp` file, although I should probably break those up), so I thought I'd use Make because it's what I'm most familiar with.
+This made initial development of the C++ implementation easy, but I'm starting to feel like CMake would be a great leap forward, especially for any project that doesn't just fit into one `.cpp` and one `.hpp`.

+#### C Implementation Specific:

+1. Add a commandline option to the C version to limit the program to single threaded execution.
+    * It's actually been quite a while between the time that I'm writing this idea for improving the C implementation and the last time I did any work on the C implementation, so it is possible I have already done this, but I really don't think I have.
+Anyway, I think it's a feature the program should have since multithreading is often a tradeoff.
+2. Add testing
+    * I'll admit it: I don't have much experience writing tests for C projects.
+      At this point, I'm starting to migrate away from C towards C++ and especially Rust, but this project could provide a good opportunity for me to get some experience with C testing frameworks.

 #### Rust Implementation Specific: